- Code Examples from your Textbook:

-The MVC diagram used in class comes from a Java BluePrints document entitled "Model-View-Controller" from Sun.
+- The MVC diagram used in class comes from a Java BluePrints document entitled "Model-View-Controller" from Sun.
 The same diagram, as well as material related to an alternate MVC approach, are included in the article "Java SE Application Design With MVC" from Sun.
-Unfortunately, after acquiring Java from Sun, Oracle has not retained these articles in tact on their website.
-However, the first of these articles is available as a PDF from a computer science course website at Duke University and I have created a PDF of the second article for your use.

 - Don’t forget that there are lots and lots of examples in the 2DL page for the class!